-A child can travel without a child car seat in some circumstances.
+When a child can travel without a car seat

 Taxis and minicabs (private hire vehicles)

-On coaches, children can travel without a car seat or seat belt, if they’re not available.
+Children can travel without a child car seat or seat belt, if they’re not available.

-If the correct child seat isn’t available, a child over 3 years of age can use an adult seat belt if the journey is all of the following:
+If the correct child car seat isn’t available, a child aged 3 or older can use an adult seat belt if the journey is all of the following:

 - over a short distance

-You can’t take children under 3 in a vehicle without a seat belt or the correct child car seat (except a taxi or minicab).
+You can’t take children under 3 on an unexpected journey in a vehicle without the correct child car seat, unless both of the following apply:

-Children over 3 years can sit in the back using an adult belt.
+Children aged 3 or older can sit in the back using an adult belt.